Hindi Wikipedia

 Hindi, using the Devanagari script, requires complex transliteration aids to be typed on devices.
 Thus, a Phonetic Roman Alphabet converter is also available on the Hindi Wikipedia, so the Roman keyboard can be used to contribute in Hindi, without having to use any special Hindi-typing software.

 Hindi Wikipedia is the second most popular Wikipedia in India after the English version.
-However, more than 85% of Wikipedia pageviews from India are to English Wikipedia.
+More than 85% of Wikipedia pageviews from India are to the English Wikipedia.
 Between January 2016 and January 2021 the share of Hindi Wikipedia increased from 2% to 8%.
-On average, Hindi Wikipedia receives 50 to 70 million monthly pageviews as of December 2022, mostly from India.
+On average, the Hindi Wikipedia receives 50 to 70 million monthly pageviews as of December 2022, mostly from India.

 Hindi fell from 15.2 thousand active users in 2020 to 12.2 thousand in 2021.
-In 2022 the decrease in the number of users with at least one edit in this year continued, although at a much reduced pace.
-In the last four months of 2022 the number of active users in Hindi began to grow again.
+In 2022 the decrease in the number of users with at least one edit in this year continued, although the pace of the decrease was much lower.
+In the last four months of 2022 the number of active users in Hindi began to grow again and in 2023 the number of active users began to record noticeable growth, nearing the 2020 levels.

 Features

 Despite the fact that Hindi has 440 to 620 million speakers, based on the 2011 Census of India (the number depends on which definition we take), Hindi Wikipedia has a very low ratio of articles to its number of speakers.
-Poverty, lack of awareness and lack of internet access are among the reasons for this.
+Poverty, lack of awareness, and lack of internet access are among the reasons for this.
 Based on research published by the Wikimedia Foundation in 2018, only 32% of internet users in Madhya Pradesh have heard of Wikipedia.
+Many Hindi speakers with Internet use English Wikipedia instead.

 Given the great geographic spread of the Hindi language, the contributors to the Hindi project live in various areas around the country.
 There are also prolific users whose native language is not Hindi, as Hindi is a government language in India alongside English.
 A distinct trend that is observed in Hindi is that for many years, apart from a few dedicated contributors, the composition of the editors in Hindi Wikipedia changes often.
 Despite this, Hindi has more active users than any other Indic language.
 Hindi Wikipedians have organised the WikiSammelan conference, with assistance from the Wikimedia Foundation, in order to bring the Hindi Wikipedians together.
+According to a 2017 research, the readers of Hindi Wikipedia are motivated to read Hindi-language content more as a part of intrinsic learning, similarly to Bengali.